UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/cristiana.precup/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+Assembled hardware components temporarily on a breadboard for testing. \
+I started to test code on each component one by one to be sure that they worked as expected.

 ### Week 7 - 19 May
+Created the KiCad schematic for the project. \
+Final assembled the components on the breadboard. \
+Assembled the box structure, ensuring stability and correct dimensions.

 ### Week 20 - 26 May